Resource Development and Subsistence Harvesting: Impact Mitigation and Best Practices

 Project Leader: Harvey Lemelin, Professor at the School of Outdoor Recreation, Parks and Tourism at Lakehead University

-Rebecca Rooke, graduate student in the MES program
+Rebecca Rooke, Masters Student in the MES program.
+School of Outdoor Recreation

 This proposed research has three principal objectives.